dot-legal/reference/v1/forms/general/amendment.md

 # Amendment

-The parties entered into an agreement and want to make changes to that document.
+The parties entered into an agreement and want to make changes to it.
 Therefore, the parties hereby amend the Original Document as follows:

 ## Form